f5devcentral/f5-big-iq-lab/docs/class4/module4/lab1.rst

-Lab 4.1: Configure High Availability for BIG-IQ (6.1 and before)
+Lab 4.1: Configure High Availability for BIG-IQ: Manual Failover
 ----------------------------------------------------------------

 **Add a peer BIG-IQ system for a high availability configuration**